Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Conclusion

 \section{Conclusion}

-This paper primarily investigates length debiasing in reward models within RLHF.
-Previous approaches to length debiasing are typically not characterize the bias form or assume a linear relation between input length and the hacked reward from the reward model.
+This paper primarily investigates length debiasing in reward models.
+Previous approaches to length debiasing are typically not characterize the bias form or assume a linear relation between input length and the hacked reward.
 To achieve better length debiasing, we employ a lightweight model to explicitly fit the relation between input length and the hacked reward from the reward model.
-Our method consists of three main stages: first, a warm-up stage using vanilla RM method to initially establish bias; second, fitting the bias in the first step using a fitting model composed of a two-layer residual network; and third, performing length debiasing under the bias learned in the second step.

-In experiments, we used length-controlled win rate for verification and effectively validating the effectiveness of our method.
-Then we test our approach on BoN and DPO, observing improvements in the length-controlled win rate.
-Additionally, we present the distribution of output length under various scenarios to further demonstrate the effectiveness of our method in length debiasing.
-Finally, we show the results fitted by the fitting model, revealing that length-hacked reward relation maintains a good linearity for shorter length but exhibits significantly weaker linearity for medium and longer length, which further validating the efficacy of our approach.
-From the perspective of societal impact, better aligning large models with human preferences helps them serve humanity more effectively and safely across different aspects of society.
-However, stronger alignment capabilities could also be misused to align with illegal or harmful content.
-Therefore, we must strengthen the~regulatory.
+In experiments, we test our method on BoN and DPO, observing improvements in different benchmarks.
+From the perspective of societal impact, better aligning models with human preferences helps them serve humanity more effectively and safely.
+However, stronger alignment capabilities could also be misused to align with harmful content.
+Therefore, we must strengthen the regulatory.